 3. November 27, 2000

-While this screenshot doesn’t have a full date, with this design opting only to show the month and date, we can tell it’s 2000 because of the “Top News” story about then-presidential candidate Al Gore challenging the election Florida election results.
+While this screenshot doesn’t have a full date, with this design opting only to show the month and date, we can tell it’s 2000 because of the “Top News” story about then-presidential candidate Al Gore challenging the Florida election results.
 Who can forget the hanging chads?

 4. April 8, 2007